rtek1000/Datalogger_2039/Hardware/Wireless Mini Keyboard/readme.md

 Note: If the keyboard is battery operated (BL-5C 3.7V 1000mA), and the battery stops charging, check the IC XT4052 SOT23-5 (300mA max.) inside the keyboard.
-It may be possible to adapt the TP4056 IC, but you should change the current adjustment resistor so as not to force the battery too much, maybe 500mA or less.
+It may be possible to adapt the TP4056 board (1000mA max.), but you should change the current adjustment resistor so as not to force the battery too much, maybe 500mA or less.
 The LTC4054 is pin compatible (600mA max.)
 Initial Symptom (XT4052 fail): The charge LED indicator blinks irregularly.

 Note: The scancodes sent by the keyboard must be the same for each key in all layouts, then the computer converts it into a keycode, to correctly match the symbols stamped on the key.